 One of the primary objectives of defining a Product Requirement Document is to capture various ideas shared by stakeholders from across the board.
 Eliminate overlapping ideas and articulate the thoughts clearly for the team working on the project, including management.
 Most products suffer from a concept called feature bloat (overloaded with features with low impact), and therefore it is imperative to prioritise – break the list in High, Low and Medium prority features based on which feature may have maximum impact on the end user in real life and business objectives.

 One of the most challenging part of defining PRD is to clearly prioritize the gathered requirements based on various parameters like cost implication, availability of resources, impact on users, impact on business objectives and dependencies on third party vendors or integrations.

-A phase-wise break-up of requirements is typically the last (but not the least) step of the process, each phase can further be structured in an understandable format that clearly milestones within the phase, timelines for each milestone, include overlapping timelines between different teams working on the project at the same time, Clearly mention Dependencies, Enablers, Cost, and impact for each milestone and the phase as a whole.
+A phase-wise breakup of requirements is typically the last (but not the least) step of the process, each phase can further be structured in milestones within the phase, timelines for each milestone, include overlapping timelines between different teams working on the project at the same time, clearly mention dependencies, enablers, cost, and impact of each milestone and the phases.

 Share visibility and set the right expectations with stakeholders

 The idea here is to leave no room for ambiguity and discrepancies.
 Most product managers fail to foresee or share their visibility on these aspects, and end up setting unrealistic expectations.